cri-o/cri-o/tutorials/setup.md

   glibc-static \
   runc \
 ```
-Use wget to download and run the following dependency:
+Use wget to download and run the following dependencies:

 (Here is a link on how to install a source rpm on RHEL: \
 https://www.itechlounge.net/2012/12/linux-how-to-install-source-rpm-on-rhelcentos/)